saidsay-so/saidsay-so.github.io/content/blog/rewrite-pjdfstest/index.md

 As explained earlier, the calls to external programs and the old architecture in general did have a high cost.

-Now, with reduced sleep time, the rewrite can execute the entire test suite in only one second!
+Now, the rewrite can execute the entire test suite in only one second with reduced sleep time!
 That's 139 times faster than the original with 8 jobs running, and 350 faster than the original with sequential tests!
 Even with 1-second sleeps, the rewrite is still 1.5 times faster than the original